-If the condition in the 3rd line of the function is not satisfied then the function tests condition in the 5th line.
+If the condition in the 3rd line of the function is not met then the function verifies condition in the 5th line.
 Once again it checks if the root parameter has a value different then NULL.
 It is necessary, because the function performing the statements in the 5th line has no information whether the same expression in the 3rd line evaluated to true or false.
-If the node pointed by root exists then the function checks if the key that it stores is less than the given key.
+If the node pointed by the root pointer exists then the function checks if the key that it stores is less than the specified key.
 If so, the function is called for the node's right child.
-The recursive calls can ceased because of two reasons.
+The recursive calls stop because of two reasons.
 The first one is that the root parameter becomes an empty pointer.
-That means that there is no node that stores a given key in the BST and the function returns NULL (8th line).
-The second reason is that the node doesn't have a key that is less than or greater than the given one and it means there is only one possibility - the node stores the given key and the function returns its address and terminates.
+That means that there is no node that stores the specified key and the function returns NULL (8th line).
+The second reason is that the node doesn't have a key that is less than or greater than the specified one and it means there is only one possibility - the node stores the specified key and the function returns its address and exits.

-Searching In BST - a Given Key
+Searching In BST - a Specified Key Iterative Version

-Iterative Version

-'''

-struct tree_node find node(struct tree_node root, int key)
+struct tree_node find_node(struct tree_node root, int key)

-1

 {

-2

 while(root) {

-3

 if(root->key == key)

-4
+}

+}

+'''

 return root;

-5

 if(root->key > key)

-\mathbf{6}

-root = root->left child;
+root = root->left_child;

-7

 else

-8

-root = root->right child;
+root = root->right_child;

-9

 }

-10

 return root;

-11

-}

-12

 '''

-Searching In BST - a Given Key Iterative Version
+Searching In BST - a Specified Key Iterative Version

-The prototype of the iterative version of the find_node() function is the same as in the recursive version.
-The tree is traversed with the use of the while loop, which repeats itself as long as the parameter root has a value different than NULL.
+The prototype of the iterative form of the find_node() function is the same as for the recursive version.
+The tree is traversed with the use of the while loop, which repeats itself as long as the root parameter has a value different than NULL.
 The value of the parameter is changed inside the loop.
-If the key stored in the currently pointed by the root node is equal to the given key (4th line) then the function returns the address of that node and terminates (line no. 5).
-If not, but the key stored by the node is greater than the given key (line no. 6) then the root pointer is assigned the address of the left child of the node pointed by the root (7th line).
+If the key stored in the currently visited node is equal to the specified key (4th line) then the function returns the address of that node and exits (line no. 5).
+If the key stored by the node is greater than the specified key (line no. 6) then the address of the left child of the currently visited node is assigned to the root pointer (7th line).
 If even this condition is not satisfied then the address of the right child of that node is assigned to the root pointer.
-If the while loop terminates because the condition in the 3rd line is not satisfied then it means that there is no node in the tree that stores the given key.
-In such a case the function returns NULL value and terminates (11th line).
+If the while loop stops because the condition in the 3rd line is not met then it means that there is no node in the tree that stores the specified key.
+In such a case the function returns NULL value and exits (11th line).

-The operation of removing a single node for the BST removes a node that has a given key.
+The operation of removing a single node from the BST deletes a node with the specified key.
 While implementing such an operation the following cases should be considered:

-- the node storing a given key doesn't exist no action needs to be taken, - 2 the node has no children the node can be deleted, but a pointer field (left_child or right_child) of its parent that points to the node has to be assigned the NULL value, - the node has only one child before the node is removed, the address of its child has to be assigned to the pointer field of its parent that points to the node, just like in the previous case, - the node has two children it's the most complicated case; the node cannot be simply removed; another node should be found in the BST that could be removed instead.
+- 1. the node storing the specified key doesn't exist no action needs to be taken, - the node has no children it can be deleted, but the NULL value has to be assigned to the left_child or right_child pointer field of its parent, depending which one points to the node, - the node has only one child before the node is removed, the address of its child has to be assigned to the pointer field of its parent that points to the node, just like in the previous case, - the node has two children it's the most complicated case; the node cannot be simply removed; another node should be found in the BST that could be removed instead.